By Paul Wright

-Back in the the seventies Robin was working as a young reporter for a local newspaper in South Wales, and aside from taking the usual press shots of rugby matches, mayors visits and the occasional flower show, in his spare time he enjoyed taking photographs and documenting the lives of the everyday Welsh people in and around the valleys and towns where he was working.
+In the 1970s Robin Weaver worked as a reporter for a local newspaper in South Wales.
+Aside from his day job taking shots of rugby matches, mayoral visits and flower shows he had a passion for photographing and documenting the lives of the everyday Welsh people in and around the towns and valleys where he worked.

-The evocative images below are just a selection of Robins photography that capture a different era in Welsh culture, images frozen in time way before the fast paced digital age that we live in now.
+The evocative images in our gallery below highlight a selection of Robins photography that capture a different era in Welsh culture, images frozen in time way before the hyper-connected age we live in now.